How to use the command 'git checkout-index' (with examples)

 Example output:

-Use case 3: Restore any files changed since the last commit, ignoring deleted files
+Use case 3: Restore any files changed since the last commit, ignoring any files that were deleted

 Code: